Lead generation: Using landing pages and the rule of one

 Yet you know that online marketing works.

-After all, the reason why Google and Facebook are of the biggest companies in the world is that their advertising platforms work and helps their clients to sell products.
+After all, the reason why Google and Facebook are of the biggest companies in the world is that their advertising platforms work and help their clients to sell products.

 The challenge then is how to utilise these platforms to create a predictable daily stream of well-qualified sales leads?